RKorzeniowski/rkorzeniowski.github.io/_posts/2020-11-12-manual-backprop.md

 ---

-# **Extending Backpropagation: Convolutions, Skip Connections, Dropout, and More**

-In the previous section, we covered the fundamentals of backpropagation in a simple neural network.
-However, modern deep learning models incorporate advanced architectures and techniques such as convolutional layers, skip connections, dropout, and batch normalization.
-Each of these components modifies how gradients propagate through the network.

-In this extended discussion, we will explore how backpropagation works for these advanced structures and provide a basic introduction to **symbolic differentiation in PyTorch**.

----

 ## **6. Backpropagation in Convolutional Neural Networks**<a name="conv"></a>

 In Convolutional Neural Networks (CNNs), the forward pass involves applying filters (kernels) to input feature maps.
 The weights of these filters must be updated during backpropagation.